hashicorp/terraform-provider-azurerm/website/docs/r/maps_account.html.markdown

 * `primary_access_key` - The primary key used to authenticate and authorize access to the Maps REST APIs.

-* `secondary_access_key` - The primary key used to authenticate and authorize access to the Maps REST APIs.
-The second key is given to provide seemless key regeneration.
+* `secondary_access_key` - The secondary key used to authenticate and authorize access to the Maps REST APIs.

 * `x_ms_client_id` - A unique identifier for the Maps Account.

 ## Import

-API Management Services can be imported using the `resource id`, e.g.
+A Maps Account can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_maps_account.test /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Maps/accounts/my-maps-account